GM-Consult-Pty-Ltd/text_analysis/README.md

 * `IdFt` is an alias for `double`, where it represents the inverse document frequency of a term, defined as idft = log (N / dft), where N is the total number of terms in the index and dft is the document frequency of the term (number of documents that contain the term).
 * `JsonTokenizer` is a function that returns `Token` collection from the fields in a JSON document hashmap of `Zone` to value;
 * `kGram` is an alias for `String`, used in the context of a sequence of k consecutive characters in a `Term`.
-* `SentenceSplitter` is a function that returns a list of sentences from `SourceText`.
-In English, the `SourceText` is split at sentence endings marks such as periods, question marks and exclamation marks;
 * `SourceText`, `Zone` and `Term` are all aliases for the DART core type `String` when used in different contexts;
 * `StopWords` is an alias for `Set<String>`;
 * `TermFilter` is a function that manipulates a `Term` collection by splitting compound or hyphenated terms or applying stemming and lemmatization.
 The `TermFilter` can also filter out `stopwords`;